MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/userconfig.md

 /userconfig settings [reaction-role-notifications] [vote-reminders]
 ```

-* `reaction-role-notifications`: This subcommand lets you enable or disable notifications when you add or remove [a reaction role](/start-up/setting-up-reaction-roles.md) from yourself.
+* `reaction-role-notifications`: This option lets you enable or disable notifications when you add or remove [a reaction role](/start-up/setting-up-reaction-roles.md) from yourself.
+Normally, this option is set to true, and the server owner will determine whether or not you get a notification.By setting it to false, it overrides what the server is set to do, and does not send you notifications regardless of server settings.
-* `vote-reminders`: This subcommand will remind you daily to [vote for MoonlightBot.](/MoonlightBot-docs/support/upvote-moonlightbot.md)
+* `vote-reminders`: This option will remind you daily to [vote for MoonlightBot.](/MoonlightBot-docs/support/upvote-moonlightbot.md) By voting for the first time, it will trugger it to remind you to vote again.
-* `locale`: This subcommand lets you choose what language you want your notifications to be in.
-For example, if you live in Canada, you can set the locale to French or English.
-If you'd rather have the bot automatically determine the locale, you can set it to "Auto" and it will automatically determine the locale.
+* `locale`: This option lets you choose what language you want your interactions with MoonlightBot to be in.
+If you'd rather have the bot automatically determine the locale from the language you use commands in, you can set it to "Auto" and it will automatically determine the locale.

 ### Required permissions